jbexta/AgentPilot/README.md

 A single action can be detected and executed on its own without using ReAct, if a request is complex enough then ReAct is used.

-If ReAct fails to find an action, ~~then by default the request is passed on to the code interpreter.~~ WIP
+If ReAct fails to find an action, then the request can be passed on to the code interpreter.

 ### 👸 Behaviour
 Agents support definition of character behaviour, allowing them to reply and sound like a celebrity or a character using TTS services that support this feature.
 In the future there will be support for offline TTS models.<br>